manisha408/Manisha/README.md

 Difference Between JDK, JRE AND JVM.

-JVM, JRE, and jdk these all  the backbone of Java language. eack components have separated works. jdk and jre physically
+JVM, JRE, and jdk these all  the backbone of Java language. eack components have separated works. jdk and jre physically exists but JVM are abstract machine it means it not physically exists.
+JVM:JVM (Java virtual machine) is a software. it is a specification that provides runtime environment in which Java bytecode can be executed. it not physically exists.
+JVMs are not same for all hardware and software, for example for window os JVM is different and for linux VJM is different.

+JRE: The Java runtime environment is part of the Java development kit(JDK). it contains set of libraries and tools for developing Java application.
+The Java Runtime environment provides the minimum requirements for executing a Java application.

+JDK: The Java development kit(JDK) is primary components. it physically exists. it is collection of programming tools and JRE, JVM.

+• Object and Class

+Object is the physically as well as logical entity where as class is the only logical entity.

+Class: class is a blue print which is containing only list of variables and method and no memory is allocated for them.
+A class is a group of objects that has common properties.

+ A class is Java contains:

+ .
+Data Member
+ .
+Method
+ .
+Constructor